AviatrixSystems/Docs/HowTos/troubleshooting_site2cloud_connection_with_ikev2.rst

 Troubleshooting Site2Cloud connection with IKEv2
 ================================================

+This article describes how to troubleshoot Aviatrix Site2Cloud connection with IKEv2.

 Workflow
 =========

 Check Site2Cloud Connection Status
 ----------------------------------

 - Login Aviatrix Controller

 - Go to SITE2CLOUD -> Setup

 - Find the Site2Cloud Connection

 - Check the tunnel status

   - if the Status displays "Down", please follow the next step

 Perform the Diagnostics Action "Run analysis"
 ---------------------------------------------

 - Go to SITE2CLOUD -> Diagnostics

 - Select the related information for VPC ID/VNet Name, Connection, and Gateway

 - Select the option "Run analysis" under Action and click the button "OK"

 - View the suggestion on the prompt panel to troubleshoot Site2Cloud tunnel down issue

 - Follw the next step to view logs if needed

 Troubleshoot the keyword in the Diagnostics Action "Show logs"
 --------------------------------------------------------------

 - Go to SITE2CLOUD -> Diagnostics

 - Select the related information for VPC ID/VNet Name, Connection, and Gateway

 - Select the option "Show logs" under Action and click the button "OK"

 - Review the logs on the prompt panel

 - Attempt to locate the keyword or failure message during IKEv2/IPsec negotiation.
 Here are some keyword example log entries of negotiation failure to troubleshoot further.

 Keyword: "Error: Failed to deliver message to gateway"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^